 At BlogIn, we use our very own internal company blog to handle all of our internal correspondence.
 We think of it as a safe place for us to share company news, exchange ideas, and archive important company knowledge.

-To put it simply, we believe that the best IC tool is the one that is simple to manage, the one that boosts cooperation and makes all kind of business knowledge easily shareable among our employees.
+To put it simply, we believe that the best IC tool is the one that is simple to manage, the one that boosts cooperation and makes all kinds of business knowledge easily shareable among our employees.

 To see if you agree, you can sign up for our free trial and see how an internal blog can benefit you and your team.